enesmuzaffer22/basic-page-builder-made-by-ai/README.md

 # Basic Page Builder

 A user-friendly and intuitive page builder that allows you to create web pages without writing code.
-Built with React 19 and TypeScript, this drag-and-drop editor features a responsive interface with real-time preview for creating modern web pages.
+Built with React 19 and TypeScript, this drag-and-drop editor features a real-time preview interface for creating modern web pages.

 ## AI Development